All Products

 Used by backend servers to receive requests.

-An NLB instance can forward requests from a listener port to multiple backend ports that are used by different backend servers of the NLB instance.
+An NLB instance can forward requests from a listening port to multiple backend ports that are used by different backend servers of the NLB instance.

 For each NLB instance:

 You can associate a backend port with listeners that use different protocols.
-For example, you can associate a backend port with a TCP listener that listens on port 80 and a TCP/SSL listener that listens on port 81.
+For example, you can associate a backend port with a listener that listens for TCP requests on port 80 and a listener that listens for TCP requests secured with SSL on port 81.